British Chip Champion Arm Files To Go Public In US - UrduPoint

 The firm, which is owned by Japan's SoftBank, is a world leader in designing chips that are used in smartphones across the world and aims to be a major player in artificial intelligence (AI).

-The company, which is owned by Japan's SoftBank, said in documents filed on Monday it planned to list on the Nasdaq, which specialises in tech shares, after opting earlier this year against floating on the London stock exchange.
+In documents filed on Monday, Arm said it planned to list on the Nasdaq, which specialises in tech shares, after opting earlier this year against floating on the London stock exchange.

+"I think it's a very good sign for the global tech market, especially with this AI gold rush.
+It's the start of a new tech bull market," Dan Ives, senior equity research analyst for the technology sector at Wedbush Securities, told AFP.

 But details in its prospectus showed the firm is valued by SoftBank at $64 billion, more than double the amount that the Japanese firm paid for it in 2016.